Praqma/automated-branch-pipelines/docs/demo-setup.md

 Initialize Bitbucket:
 * Access Bitbucket on port `7990`, for example `http://192.168.99.100:7990`
 * Set up database and license
-* Create a project with a repository
+* Create a project with a repository:
+  * Name the project `Test Abs`, so the project key becomes TA
+  * Name the repository `test-abs`
 * Install and configure the hook add-on as described in [bitbucket-hook-config](bitbucket-hook-config.md)